Breaking Down The New Security Flaws In AMD's Ryzen, EPYC Chips

 I am ABSOLUTELY CERTAIN this entire piece is Securities Fraud and Tom's Hardware is a very willing participant.
 TH did not vet the source nor did they CHECK ANY FACTS.

-as it will affect there share price, there reputation and consumer confidence in there products.
+as it will affect their share price, their reputation and consumer confidence in their products.

-We will see what AMD does. it takes more than a day to analyze the report, test the allegations, prove fraud, and then file an (international) lawsuit.
-That could take months, at which point the alleged security company could be long-gone - meaning there is nobody left to sue.

-Until AMD or a third party confirms it, there isn't any proof that the security flaws actually exist.
-I'm not saying that to defend AMD, but you always have to be skeptical when it comes to the news. "pics or it didn't happen" is an important tradition in a post-internet world.
-Until somebody proves that all of these accusations are true, then it doesn't hold any more weight than any random youtuber or conspiracy nut with a blog.